njappboy/deploy-eosio-contracts-v1.7.0/README.md

   "context_free_data": []
 }
 ```
-Use the same approach above to generate transaction payload for eosio.token and eosio.msig.
-Don't forget to use eosio.token and eosio.msig for authority instead.
+Use the same approach above to generate transaction payload for `eosio.token` and `eosio.msig`.
+Don't forget to use `eosio.token` and `eosio.msig` for authorization instead.

 ### 2. Prepare Block Producer permission list